Kullback-Leibler Barycentre of Stochastic Processes: Applications

 \subsection{Implied volatility smiles}

-In this section we investigate an application to modelling the evolution of implied volatility (IV) smiles.
-For this we estimate three different models (the expert models) using three distinct time frames and obtain the optimal model with a constraint on the at-the-money skewness.
+In this section we investigate an application to modelling the evolution of implied volatility (IV) smiles --- recall that IV smiles refer to the implied volatility for European options with a fixed time-to-maturity as a function of strike.
+For this, we estimate three different models (the expert models) using three distinct time frames and obtain the optimal model with a constraint on the at-the-money skewness.
 We use daily data for fixed time-to-maturity (TTM) IV smiles from the WRDS database for the assets AMZN at TTM of 60 days over the period July 8, 2010 to December 31, 2021.
-The data consists of pairs of Delta ($\Delta$) -- rather than strike -- and IV ($\sigma^{IV}$), that is $(\Delta_i,\,\sigma^{IV}_{t,i})_{i=1,\dots,17=:I}$, for days $t = 1, \ldots, T = 2,893$, where $\Delta_i = 0.1,0.15,\dots,0.9$.
+The data consists of pairs of Delta ($\Delta$) --- rather than strike --- and IV ($\sigma^{IV}$), that is $(\Delta_i,\,\sigma^{IV}_{t,i})_{i=1,\dots,17=:I}$, for days $t = 1, \ldots, T = 2,893$, where $\Delta_i = 0.1,0.15,\dots,0.9$.
 We approximate the real-world dynamics of the IV smile using the approach in \cite{choudhary2023funvol}, where the authors consider the entire IV surfaces.
 Here, we restrict to IV smiles for simplicity.
-In a first stage, for each time $t$, we project the data onto a functional basis of normalised Legendre polynomials $\{L_j(\Delta)\}_{j=0,..,4=:d-1}$ of up to order $4$ using linear regression.
+In a first stage, for each time $t$, we project the data onto a functional basis of normalised Legendre polynomials $\{L_j(\Delta)\}_{j=0,\ldots,4=:d-1}$ of up to order $4$ using linear regression.
 That is